Analogue Gravity: Hints towards a Theory of Quantum Gravity?

-A nice feature of analogue models of general relativity is that although the underlying classical equations of motion have nothing to do with Einstein equations, the tendency of the analogue geometry to evolve due to quantum effects is formally equivalent (approximately, of course) to that in semiclassical general relativity.
-Therefore, the onset of the back reaction effects (if not their precise details) can be simulated within the class of analogue models.
-An example of the type of back-reaction calculations one can perform are those in \cite{Balbinot:2004dc,Balbinot:2004da}.
+A nice feature of analogue models of general relativity is that, although the underlying classical equations of motion have nothing to do with Einstein equations, the tendency of the analogue geometry to evolve due to quantum effects is formally equivalent (approximately, of course) to that in semiclassical general relativity.
+Therefore, the onset of the backreaction effects (if not their precise details) can be simulated within the class of analogue models.
+An example of the type of backreaction calculations one can perform are those in \citet{Balbinot:2004dc, Balbinot:2004da}.
 These authors started from an effectively one-dimensional acoustic analogue model, configured to have an acoustic horizon by using a Laval nozzle to control the flow's speed.
 They then considered the effect of quantizing the acoustic waves over the background flow.
-To calculate the appropriate back reaction terms they took advantage of the classical conformal invariance of the (1+1)-dimensional reduction of the system.
+To calculate the appropriate backreaction terms they took advantage of the classical conformal invariance of the (1+1)-dimensional reduction of the system.
 In this case, we know explicitly the form of the expectation value of the energy-momentum tensor trace (via the trace anomaly).
 The other two independent components of the energy-momentum tensor were approximated by the Polyakov stress tensor.
 In this way, what they found is that the tendency of a left-moving flow with one horizon is for it to evolve in such a manner as to push the horizon down-stream at the same time that its surface gravity is decreased.
-This is a behaviour similar to what is found for near-extremal Reissner-Nordstr\"om black holes.
-(However, we should not conclude that acoustic black holes are in general closely related to near-extremal Reissner-Nordstr\"om black holes, rather than to Schwarzschild black holes.
+This is a behaviour similar to what is found for near-extremal Reissner--Nordstr\"om black holes.
+(However, we should not conclude that acoustic black holes are, in general, closely related to near-extremal Reissner--Nordstr\"om black holes, rather than to Schwarzschild black holes.
 This result is quite specific to the particular one-dimensional configuration analysed.) {Other works on backreaction within analogue system are e.g.~\citet{Schutzhold:2005ex, Schutzhold:2008zzb,Rinaldi:2007hw,Girelli:2008gc, Liberati:2020mdr}.}